This article was updated on August 9, 2018.

 Diversity management goes far beyond simple compliance — it better connects your organization to its customers and communities.
 Diverse workplaces tend to be more attractive to talented job candidates.
 They also tend to be better places to work, which drives retention.
 As the Center for American Progress explains, "Businesses that fail to foster inclusive workplaces see higher turnover rates than businesses that value a diverse workforce."

 Is there a correlation between more diversity and better organizational performance?
-According to research by consulting group McKinsey & Company, the answer is a resounding yes: "In the United States, there is a linear relationship between racial and ethnic diversity and better financial performance."
-Companies that are ethnically diverse, for example, are 35 percent more likely to perform above their industry's median level than less diverse companies.
+According to McKinsey & Company, the answer is a resounding yes: "In the United States, there is a linear relationship between racial and ethnic diversity and better financial performance."
+Organizations that are ethnically diverse, for example, are 35 percent more likely to perform above their industry's median level than less diverse companies.
 Other dimensions of diversity, says McKinsey, also correlate to stronger financial results.

 Workplace diversity is also good for innovation, according to Forbes Insights.
 Diversity, the article explains, "is a key driver of innovation and is a critical component of being successful on a global scale."

 Among the oldest business truisms is "what gets measured, gets done," and leadership commitment to diversity means treating the goal like any other worthwhile business goal: measuring it, tracking it and continuously improving outcomes.

 Organizations need to have diversity indicators in order to know what success looks like.
 HR plays a central role in improving workplace diversity, but the leadership team must first express its commitment, create the strategic plan, set the benchmarks and invest in the whole effort.
 However you classify diversity benchmarks, make sure you implement them across your organization, allowing comparisons among divisions and business units or against competitors in the same industry.